mattbee/record-collection/README.md

 This project uses Rails for the API to create, read, update and delete records in Greg's collection.

+## Architecture Decision Records (ADRs)
+Major architectural decisions are recorded as Architecture Decision Records in the folder [adr](./adr).

 ## Records API
 ### Installation & running the API